pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 6. All characters same
 7. Whitespace
 8. If parsing, what if the token is contained as part of the element we wanted to parse out (e.g., string split by spaces, but name has a space in it)
-9. Last part not processed (e.g., imagine calculator app -- it ends in a number and no operator, do you still process this last number?)
+9. Last part not processed (e.g., imagine calculator app -- it ends in a number and no operator, did you remember to process this last number?)
 10. Creating a new string every time instead of using `StringBuffer`

 ### Numbers